rtp-gcp/killswitch_gcp/README.md

 10. Connect a Pub/Sub topic to this budget
 11. Specify a Cloud Pub/Sub topic - create one and give it a name

+# IAM and Admin

+From before there was an inheritance problem where the default service agent could not be modified.
+So, create a service account first.

+1. Service Accounts in left side panel - create killswitch-sa service account`
+2. IAM in left side panel - Add one role - Project Billing Manager
+3. Do I need App Engine and Pub/Sub?
+4. Add compute engine access.

 # Cloud Function
 1. Select the kill switch project
 2. create function to trigger on the Cloud Pub/Sub topic above
 3. Specify retry on failure
+4. Click Runtime, build, connections, and security settings
+5. Modify "Runtime service account" to use killswitch service account
+6. We also tried to create a new service account and then modify that service account to have access to project billing.
+That did not work either.
-4. Change Entry point to stopBilling
+8. Change Entry point to stopBilling
-5. Add the following code NOTE: change PROJECT_ID in the code to proper value
+9. Add the following code NOTE: change PROJECT_ID in the code to proper value

 ```
 const {
     google